Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

   - G: dot product of E and A
   - E: error
 - dot product between `W * A` and `E * A`
+	- Involves two `posit<8, 2>` multiplication and output is `posit<16,2>`
 ![h:320 center](posit_gan_image/system_arch.png)

 ---

 ## Proposed Method: System architecture

+- For "Other operations" and "weight updates", value change is small.
+Stored with `posit<16,2>` internally.
+	- Standard low precision CNN training use bit width 16.
+- The `es` value is kept 2, which can simply truncate or concatenate zero to convert between `posit<8, 2>` and `posit<16, 2>`
+	- es value 1: fails to converge
+	- es value 3: fraction accuracy is not enough
 ![h:320 center](posit_gan_image/system_arch.png)

 ---